timkay/verify-id-token/README.md

 ## Example ##

-The following code demonstrates using `user.getIdToken()` to get the id-token and then verify it.
+The following code demonstrates using Firebase Auth `user.getIdToken()` to get the id-token and then verify it.
 This code is for demonstration purposes only.
 In practice, the id-token would be sent to the API, where the API would verify the id-token, and thus know that the user is who they claim to be.

 ```
 firebase.auth().onAuthStateChanged(async user => {